Regression-Games/RegressionDocs/docs/players/creating-bots/agent-builder.md

 ## Editing an AI using Agent-Builder

 If you've used the Agent-Builder to create an AI before, you can locate that AI in the Bot Manager and open the Agent-Builder interface.
 Once the interface is visible, tell Regression Games to load your tree from GitHub.
-You should now see your tree and make edits to its nodes.
+You should now see your tree and be able to edit its nodes.
 Don't forget to save when you're done!

 ![Open Agent Builder](./img/agent-builder/open-agent-builder.png)